Manufacturing Traceability: Lot Tracking Guide

 Internal vs. supply chain traceability

-Internal traceability tracks materials within your four walls.
-You know what came in, what happened to it during production, and what went out.
+Internal traceability tracks materials within your four walls: what came in, what happened during production, what went out.
 This is what most small manufacturers need to get right first.

-Supply chain traceability extends beyond your facility.
-It connects your records with your suppliers' records upstream and your customers' records downstream.
-Industries like aerospace and medical devices require this level of visibility.
+Supply chain traceability extends beyond your facility, connecting your records with suppliers upstream and customers downstream.
+Aerospace and medical device manufacturers typically need this level of visibility.
 For most small shops, internal traceability is the starting point.

 Only about 23% of factories have full traceability systems in place.
-Most manufacturers are somewhere between paper-based records and complete digital tracking.
-If you're in that middle ground, you're not behind.
-You're normal.
-But there's a clear direction to move in.
+If you're somewhere between paper records and complete digital tracking, you're normal.
+But the direction to move in is clear.

 Why traceability matters (beyond compliance)